-Dr Elmer is based in East Melbourne at the Freemasons Hospital Medical Centre, consults at the Australian Prostate Cancer Research centre, and has a public appointment at the Royal Melbourne Hospital.
-Her role there includes multidisciplinary clinics in female, functional and neuro-urology.
+Dr Elmer is based in East Melbourne at the Freemasons Hospital Medical Centre, consults at the Australian Prostate Cancer Research centre, and has public appointments at the Royal Melbourne Hospital and Austin Health.
+Privately, she operates at Epworth Freemasons, Epworth Richmond and Holmesglen Moorabbin.
+Publicly, her roles include multidisciplinary clinics in female, functional and neuro-urology.
 She manages young adults with complex urological problems, transitioned from the Royal Childrens’ Hospital.
-She operates at Epworth Freemasons, Epworth Richmond and Epworth Hawthorn.